 The key thing to remember is to set up one balance account for each regular deposit you get.
 So, if you have 2 Amazon Seller accounts, each will deposit separately and, therefore, each needs its own Balance account.

 Common journal entries we perform include both sales and deposits on a daily basis.
 We book your sales from the prior day which may contain a number of tender types e.g. Stripe, Square, Shopify, etc. Additionally, we capture any deposits coming to your bank account related to those sales.

-As you can see balance accounts are becoming more common with the many payment processors.
-As sales occur the balance account increases and with each deposit to your bank the balance account decreases.
-With the linkage between the two, we definitely recommend mapping the balance account in the sales and deposit journal entry templates to the same account to ensure the increase and decrease with sales and deposits is easily reconciled.
+As you can see, balance accounts are becoming more common with the many sales platforms and payment platforms used by retailers and ecommerce sellers.
+As sales occur, the balance account increases and, with each deposit to your bank, the balance account decreases.
+With the linkage between the two, we definitely recommend mapping the balance account in the sales and deposit journal entry templates to the same account to ensure the increase and decrease between sales and deposits is easily reconciled.